 Burn Boot Camp’s fitness franchise uses 45-minute strength and cardio workouts to transform lives.
 With over 400 franchise partners, the growing community started in 2012.
 They want to empower strong women to change their lives.
 It requires a low-cost investment, an open floor plan, and full support from Burn HQ.
 In 2021, Burn Boot Camp made it to #90 on Entrepreneur’s Franchise 500 rankings for the third consecutive year.
 It’s a sought-after boutique franchise concept.
 To invest, you need at least $150,000 in liquid capital and a net worth of at least $300,000.

 CycleBar is one of the top indoor cycling fitness franchises available.
 It’s for all ages and body types.
 The brand creates a premium indoor cycling experience with instructors or CycleStars who will motivate, inspire, and improve your performance so you can reach your goals.
-Think night club meets indoor cycling.
+Think nightclub meets indoor cycling.
 CycleBar put an emphasis on community to empower riders both inside and outside the studio.
-The brand has over 200 open studios with a growing, loyal following.
-You need an initial investment of between $403,000 to $499,000 to buy the franchise.
+The brand has over 250 studios open with a growing, loyal following.
+You need an initial investment of between $346,910 – $487,910.

 The Bar Method is a barre studio that delivers a total full-body workout.
 It’s designed to strengthen and sculpt using low-impact movements.
 The Bar Method is unique in the way it was designed by physical therapists.
 So, it’s effective for a wide range of students, including those with injuries.
 To own a franchise, the initial cost varies depending on location and studio size.
 It typically costs between $218,964 and $427,405 to open your own Bar Method studio.

-Stride is a relatively new boutique fitness concept.
-It’s treadmill-based interval training backed by leading boutique fitness creator Xponential Fitness.
-The indoor running franchise is looking to create an inclusive space where anybody can be a runner.
-They are looking to revolutionize indoor running.
-Currently, the franchise is active in 10 states with over 50 locations and growing.
-The total investment cost is between $233,900 and $493,000.
+STRIDE Fitness is a treadmill-based interval training concept backed by leading boutique fitness creator Xponential Fitness.
+The brand delivers a total-body workout designed for every fitness level, looking to create an inclusive space where anybody can be part of the community, no matter how much of a “runner” you are.
+An engaging program led by dynamic authorized coaches and utilizing heart-rate monitoring technology, STRIDE offers three signature class formats including interval, endurance-based and strength training.
+Currently, the franchise is active in 10 states with almost 100 locations and growing.
+The total investment cost is between $372,412 – $533,512.

 The Row House offers a full-body, low-impact workout solely based on indoor rowing.
 It’s all about creating an immersive experience with the lights down low and music up loud.
 Everyone rows in sync with one another for a fun and cohesive group experience.
 You can record your results from each workout and use the Row House app to stay on track.
 The premium boutique indoor rowing brand has over 300 license locations in 24 states.
-You need an initial investment of between $231,600 and $353,750.
+You need an initial investment of between $247,116 – $483,316

 9Round delves into the kickboxing niche of the boutique fitness world.
 It creates a unique and fun member experience with proven results.
 The kickboxing-inspired program uses a combination of circuit, cardio, interval, and functional training.
 They welcome all abilities and encourage a sense of community.
 9Round uses heart rate technology to help members get stronger and maximize each workout.
 What’s different about 9Round is that there are no class times.
 You just show up and a trainer will greet you and show you what to do.
 There are nine stations to work through in 30 minutes.
 The average investment ranges from $79,175 to $163,275.